Skip to main content

 The merger will create new opportunities for interdisciplinary collaboration, program expansion, international outreach and graduate-level offerings in high-demand fields aligned with workforce needs.

 Kean will continue to invest in high-quality instruction and faculty development.
-The merger offers opportunities to integrate complementary programs and share best practices across campuses.
+While specific changes are not currently planned, the merger offers opportunities to integrate complementary programs and share best practices across campuses.

 Kean’s multi-campus model ensures consistent academic standards and student support across locations, backed by centralized systems and coordinated faculty development.
 This model already supports Kean Ocean in Toms River, Kean Skylands in Jefferson and Wenzhou-Kean University in China.